Can you have a tooth pulled when you are pregnant or breastfeeding?

 Yes, the primary consideration would be if any of the medication(s) used during your procedure are secreted by your body into your breast milk and therefore have the potential to affect your nursing child.

-Dentists have a range of drugs to select from that are considered safe for breastfeeding patients that allow oral surgery to be performed without producing complications with nursing.
+Dentists have a range of drugs to select from that are considered safe for breastfeeding patients and allow oral surgery to be performed without producing complications with nursing.

 Can you breastfeed after dental anesthesia?